Here are the answers to some frequently asked questions on the CSLI Summer Internship Program.

 Q: I've applied for the internship program but I haven't gotten a response yet?
 Am I accepted?

-A: We're reviewing all applications and will make a decision and notify all applicants at the beginning of March.
+A: We're reviewing all applications and will make a decision and notify all applicants by mid-February.

 Q: I'm a recent college graduate looking to go to grad school later, am I eligible?